janpauldahlke/react-ts-boilerplate-2018/README.md

 It is created via the CLI-Tool ```create-react-app <your-appname> --scripts-version=react-scripts-ts``` and customized to our needs.

+## Prequisites

+Installed node and npm Version 8 or higher.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.
+You will also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!

+### `npm run seed` Authentication seed

+To make the boilerplate work from scratch, and to simulate the flow of Auth, we put a JSON-Server.
+You should remove the complete seed folder, or better add it to your .gitignore, when you got the workflow To make use of it simply `npm run seed`.
+You will get served at `json-server --port 4000 --watch -- seed/db.json`.

 ## Folder Structure

 After creation, your project should look like this: